 Black and White 2: Of Gods and Mortals will be the first custom-made unofficial expansion pack.
-One of the largest ever to be created, it will feature an overhaul of original and new ideas and will be spread among 2 parts across a total of 12 landscapes (8 in Part 1 and 4 in Part 2).
+One of the largest ever to be created, it will feature an overhaul of original and new ideas and will be spread many small parts, each adding to the overall story.

 A basic mapping tutorial that will get anyone the basic skills they need to be a mapper for BnW2 and create their own custom maps.